matthewntsiful/matthewntsiful/README.md

 ## 🎉 Fun Facts

-- Passionate about tech education & mentoring
+- Advocate for AI-assisted development workflows
 - Enjoys fitness planning and structured challenges
-- Loves translating complex topics into beginner-friendly language
+- Passionate about automation and infrastructure optimization
-- Advocate for AI-assisted development workflows
+- Constantly experimenting with new cloud services and tools
-- Believes in "learn by doing" approach to technology
+- Enthusiast for elegant, efficient code and infrastructure solutions

 ---